-- The Company shall approve all metering equipment locations. - The meter socket shall be mounted level. - Mount the meter socket on a solid part of the structure. - Use corrosion inhibited mounting hardware. - Do not mount the meter socket with nails. - Meter socket shall be surface mounted.
-Do not build-in or enclose the meter socket or meter within the structure. - Do not recess the meter socket in brick, masonry, or siding. - The installation shall meet the requirements set forth by the NEC and any local, state, or federal codes that apply to the installation.
-For installations that require electrical inspection, the inspection is required before the installation is connected to the Company's system. - It is recommended that a qualified electrical contractor perform all work on customer facilities. - Customer's meters, auxiliary devices, relays, etc., shall normally not be connected to the Company's metering circuits. - The Company shall furnish the metering facilities required in accordance with its standard rate schedules. - After an installation is made, changes in location of meters for the convenience of the customer will be at the customer's expense, after the necessary service entrance wiring to the new location has been completed by the customer. - Only service entrance conductors may run through meter sockets or meter connection boxes. - Meter sockets/enclosures shall not be used as junction boxes. - All equipment furnished by the Company (excluding self-contained meter sockets) shall remain its exclusive property and the Company shall have the right to remove the same after termination of service for any reason whatsoever. - For identification purposes, wherever two or more meters are grouped at one location, all sockets/metering equipment (inside and out) and breakers shall be plainly and permanently marked to designate the specific apartments, suites or offices served (e.g., Apt 1A).
+- The Company shall approve all metering equipment locations. - The meter socket shall be mounted level. - Mount the meter socket on a solid part of the structure. - Use corrosion inhibited mounting hardware. - Do not mount the meter socket with nails. - Meter socket shall be surface mounted with lag screws with hex head.
+Do not buildin or enclose the meter socket, meter, or riser pipe within the structure. - Do not recess the meter socket or riser pipe in brick, masonry, or siding. - The installation shall meet the requirements set forth by the NEC and any local, state, or federal codes that apply to the installation.
+For installations that require electrical inspection, the inspection is required before the installation is connected to the Company's system. - It is recommended that a qualified electrical contractor perform all work on customer facilities. - Customer's meters, auxiliary devices, relays, etc., shall normally not be connected to the Company's metering circuits, except when using a Company approved meter collar device. - Approved meter collar devices will be documented on Company website in the same location as the CGES. - Only one meter collar device is allowed per socket. - Meter collar devices may require a brief outage for any future work involving the meter. - The Company shall furnish the metering facilities required in accordance with its standard rate schedules. - After an installation is made, changes in location of meters for the convenience of the customer will be at the customer's expense, after the necessary service entrance wiring to the new location has been completed by the customer. - Only service entrance conductors may run through meter sockets or meter connection boxes. - Meter sockets/enclosures shall not be used as junction boxes. - All equipment furnished by the Company (excluding self-contained meter sockets) shall remain its exclusive property and the Company shall have the right to remove the same after termination of service for any reason whatsoever. - For identification purposes, wherever two or more meters are grouped at one location, all sockets/metering equipment (inside and out) and breakers shall be plainly and permanently marked to designate the specific apartments, suites or offices served (e.g., Apt 1A).
 Likewise, the apartment or suite entrance(s) shall be identified accordingly (e.g., APT 1A).
-Tags shall be used marking entrance equipment or service or service conductors, whereas sockets or meter connection boxes may be marked by neat stencils with paint as well as using permanent tags (label maker tags are not acceptable).
-These identification markings shall be located as follows: - ✓ Inside main disconnect electrical panel in the apartment or suite, - ✓ Inside the meter socket near the jaw assembly, or - ✓ On the cover of both main disconnect panel and meter socket. - For multi-meter installations, any unmetered positions shall have the cardboard shipping covers replaced by plastic protectors. - Metered and unmetered conductors shall not be in the same trough, conduit, or wireway. - For typical installations, refer to Exhibits 6, 8, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, and 21.
+Tags shall be used marking entrance equipment or service or service conductors, whereas sockets or meter connection boxes must be marked by metal or plastic engraved labels (label maker tags, stickers, and permanent marker are not acceptable).
+These identification markings shall be located as follows: - ✓ Inside main disconnect electrical panel in the apartment or suite, and - ✓ Outside the meter socket near the breaker (not on the cover) - For multi-meter installations, any unmetered positions shall have the cardboard shipping covers replaced by plastic protectors. - Metered and unmetered conductors shall not be in the same trough, conduit, or wireway. - For typical installations, refer to Exhibits 6, 8, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, and 21.
 In unusual cases, the customer should contact the Company.